roronyc19/frontend-bootcamp/step1-06/exercise/README.md

 # Step 1.6 - Creating a state-driven UI (Exercise)

-If you don't already have the app running, start it by running `npm start` from the root of the `frontend-bootcamp` folder.
+If you don't already have the app running, start it by running `yarn start` from the root of the `frontend-bootcamp` folder.
 Click the "exercise" link under day 1 step 6 to see results.

 ### TodoFooter